WITPASS/example-wordpress-website/README.md

 ## Features:
 * Ability to deploy a wordpress website in *immutable* way.
 * Plugins and themes are not stored in persistent storage.
-* Plugins and themes are spedified as configuration.
+* Plugins and themes are specified as configuration.
 * The only piece of data, you need to keep persistent - and take backup of - is the `wp-content/uploads` directory.

 **Note:** You are not stopped from experimenting with themes and plugins of your choice.
 You can install them through the WordPress admin panel of your website, **but** any plugins and themes installed this way will not survive container restart.
-After your experimentation, you add the pluing(s) and themes(s) of your choice in the related config files in this repository.
+After your experimentation, you add the plugin(s) and themes(s) of your choice in the related config files in this repository.

 # Repository structure: